Leonie0912/MLOps-project-real-estate/README.md

 ![picture of a house](./images/building.jpeg)

-**Welcome to Léonie Willecomme and Tommaso Conti's final project for the MLOps class (DSBA M2).**
+**Welcome to Vesta : Léonie Willecomme and Tommaso Conti's final project for the MLOps class (DSBA M2).**

 >[!IMPORTANT]
->**Executive Summary:** Here we'll add 3-5 lines explaining what this tool does (so a senior manager can understand it fast).
-"In this project, we build a tool for people who want to buy a property (a little bit like SeLoger).
-We also add a fraud detection feature and a "price is currently above / below average" feature."
+>**Executive Summary:** Vesta is built to assist people in purchasing a home or investing in real estate.
+Our platform uses the dataset "Demandes de Valeurs Foncières" of 2024 into an interface capable of analyzing price, location, and detecting fraudulent listings.
+> Our mission at Vesta is providing users with a reliable foundation for their property acquisition.

 >[!NOTE]
->**Why this project matters** Here we'll explain what this tool does and what are the limits (main one : a lot of null, no lat/long, etc)
+>**Our added value** Here we'll explain what this tool does and what are the limits (main one : a lot of null, no lat/long, etc)

 >[!TIP]
 >**How to run this code** How to open in VSCode, What file to run, How to call Streamlit ("streamlit run app.py")